Why NAD+?

 You will be supplied with everything you need for one month’s worth of NAD+.

 Refrigerate your vial as soon as you get home.
-Next, be sure to review and remember to sterilize the top of the vial with an alcohol wipe each time.
+Always read the label of your medication before administering an injection and sterilize the rubber top of the vial with alcohol before inserting the needle.

 As a subcutaneous or IM injection.
 NAD+ is best administered on either your stomach or upper arm.
-To avoid irritation, administer the injection in a different location than the last one.
+To avoid irritation, alternate the side you administer injections each time.